Hobart, Washington: Geography

 Hobart is located in central King County and is bordered to the north by Mirrormont, to the northwest by East Renton Highlands, to the southwest by Maple Valley, and to the south by Ravensdale.
 2600 ft Taylor Mountain rises to the northeast.

 Washington State Route 18 passes through Hobart, leading northeast 9 mi to Interstate 90 near Snoqualmie and southwest 15 mi to Auburn.
 Seattle is 24 mi to the northwest.

 According to the United States Census Bureau, the Hobart CDP has a total area of 48.9 sqkm, of which 48.6 sqkm are land and 0.3 sqkm, or 0.60%, are water.
 The Cedar River runs along the southern and western edges of the community.

 The town of Hobart was named in honor of Garret Augustus Hobart (June 3, 1844 – November 21, 1899), the 24th Vice President of the United States.

 Climate

 The region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Hobart has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 Demographics

+Hobart first appeared as a census designated place in the 2000 U.S. census formed out of the portion of the deleted Maple Valley CDP that was not incorporated.